FlaxEngine/FlaxDocs/manual/get-started/get-flax.md

 To install Flax use the **Add Version** button to select the Engine version and target installation destination folder.
 Here is where you can pick a target platform to install the packages required to build and deploy your game for a given platform.
 Finally, you can press the **Install** button to download the Flax binaries.

+By using *Version* dropdown menu you can pick the engine version to install.
+By default it selects the latest version but you can change it to get older engine version (eg. that your team is using).
+Also, it allows to download and use daily builds from Github master branch (named `master branch (daily)`).
+You will be able to download updates every day and enjoy frequent features and bug fixes.

 ![Download Flax](media/download-flax.png)

 > [!Note]